 .
 Created With:

-Beautiful large 40x30mm pendant with image of Lord Ganesha Chatutthi adorned with clear rhinestones.
+Beautiful large 25x25mm pendant with image of Lord Ganesha Chatutthi adorned with green/blue/clear rhinestones (see options).

 This pendant comes with chain.